Susmitha0211/ChatBot/README.md

 To watch the video click on the following link:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ljnZES2uPe0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+(Watch the video in 480p for clear appearance)

-The source links we used to procure the information required for our bot are: https://iasexamportal.com/GK/Indian-States-Capitals-And-Languages https://www.nanavarna.com/28-statewise-tourist-attractions-in-india/
+The source links we used to procure the information required for our bot are: https://iasexamportal.com/GK/Indian-States-Capitals-And-Languages

+https://www.nanavarna.com/28-statewise-tourist-attractions-in-india/